npm-simplified/simplified/docs/content-type.md

 Required.
 The content type's unique slug.

 #### @returns:
-Returns an object containing the content type's data or error on failure.
+Returns an object containing the content type's data on success or error on failure.

 #### Usage:
 ~~~~